 Natural gas use is measured in units of a thousand British Thermal Units (kBTU) per size metric.
 With regards to the estimation of pre-project and post-project electrical consumption, for comparative purposes only, a number of published consumption rates can be cited for the SCGC's service area.
 For residential uses, the SCAQMD's "CEQA Air Quality Handbook" (1993) identifies an average consumption rate of 6,665.0 cubic feet/dwelling unit/year (Table A9-12-A).
-The consumption rates presented in the SCAQMD's "CEQA Air Quality Handbook" (2019) and the second with the 2019 CEC and 2019 CalGreen.
+The consumption rates presented in the SCAQMD's "CEQA Air Quality Handbook" do not incorporate the increased energy efficiencies associated with the 2019 CEC and 2019 CalGreen.

 Not all land-use types are listed therein.
-Assuming an "office" rate of 2.0 cubic feet/square foot/year for the proposed synagogue, Sunday school, and private preschool, based on a $9,850\pm$ square foot facility, the proposed project will consume an estimated 19,700 cubic feet/year ($9,850 \times 2.0 = 10,700$).
+Assuming an "office" rate of 2.0 cubic feet/square foot/year for the proposed synagogue, Sunday school, and private preschool, based on a $9.850\pm$ square foot facility, the proposed project will consume an estimated 19,700 cubic feet/year $(9.850 \times 2.0 = 10,700)$.